 As a child, Peggy Mullin’s passion for science and storytelling started somewhere between spending all day splashing through the muddy creeks of Bucks County, Pennsylvania, and poring over a different National Geographic before bed every night.

-She is currently a communications intern for the UNC Institute of the Environment and public relations chair of UNC Epsilon Eta.
+Peggy's undergraduate research focused on the prediction and modeling of algae growth rates in the context of algae biofuels through the Johnson Lab at Duke University Marine Lab.
+Formerly, she served as the communications intern for the UNC Institute of the Environment and public relations chair of UNC Epsilon Eta.
 In the past, she has worked as a a laboratory technician in the Piehler Lab at the UNC Institute of Marine Sciences, communications intern in the UNC Office of Research Communications, a staff photographer and writer for The Daily Tar Heel and is the former director of social media and outreach for Climate Stories NC.

 Click here to download Peggy's resume.